Bouke/django-federated-login/README.rst

     Whether to create a user account when unknown e-mail address is presented.

 ``FL_USER_FACTORY`` (Default: ``'federated_login.auth.user_factory'``)
     Function that is called when creating a user account.
+This user factory creates users with super admin privileges, provide a custom factory to change this behaviour.

 ``FL_SSO_ENDPOINT`` (Default: Google Apps)
     Override this setting to link with another OpenID identity provider.
+The ``FL_APPS_DOMAIN`` setting will have no effect when providing a custom ``FL_SSO_ENDPOINT``.

 ``FL_USER_CLASS`` (Default: ``'django.contrib.auth.models.User'``)
     Django model class to used to create and query for users.